 - Make sure that you and your trekking support crews do not burn firewood for heating

-- Dispose the rubbish properly at proper sites
+- Dispose of rubbish things properly at the proper sites

-- See that your trekking support staff do the same
+- See that your trekking support staff does the same

 - Carry out all other non-biodegradable and toxic rubbish

 - Use a water purifier instead of plastic mineral water bottles